AdobeDocs/workfront-learn.en/help/reporting/basic-reporting/create-a-basic-view.md

 Anyone who manages project templates will appreciate seeing the active status (True or False) of each template in a list.
 Even better - the field is in-line editable!

-Create a project template view named "Project template active status" with the following columns:
+Create a project template view named "Standard+active status" with the following columns:

 * [!UICONTROL Name]
 * [!UICONTROL Owner]